 - Company premises are dilapidated while company's owner rides in chauffeured limo.

-CLIDVIC (Climb from Despair to Victory): Formula for ROCKY and all the ROCKY rip-offs.
+CLIDVIC (Climb from Despair to Victory): Formula for Rocky and all its rip-offs.
 Breaks plot into three parts:

 - Defeat and despair;